The days go past like pictures on a screen.

 Through its six-season run, Northern Exposure frequently tackles the topic of mythology.
 This is achieved through characters referencing theoretical studies of myth such as Joseph Campbell’s The Hero with a Thousand Faces and Jean Shinoda Bolen’s Goddesses in Everywoman.
 It is also done through narrative structure.
 Campbell’s hero adventure, for example, serves as the model for one of the key episodes of the sixth season, ‘The Quest’.
 In this episode Joel and Maggie O’Connell (Janine Turner) seek out the Jewelled City of the North, culminating with Joel’s return to New York City, his personal grail ever since he was first assigned to the remote Alaskan outpost of Cicely in the series’ pilot episode.

 In many episodes, the Native American characters become associated with these more magical and mythical elements.
 The differences between their worldview and that of city characters like Joel is eloquently suggested, for example, in their alternative approaches to medicine.
 Episodes such as ‘Brains, Know How and Native Intelligence’ (first season, second episode), ‘Russian Flu’ (first season, fifth episode), ‘Wake Up Call’ (third season, nineteenth episode) and ‘Three Doctors’ (fifth season, first episode) juxtapose, often to comic effect, Joel’s scientific approach to medicine with the magic of his Native American counterparts.
 It is the industrial world and its practices butting up against traditions drawn from the nomadic and agricultural eras.
+Notions of progress and superiority are challenged and undermined.

 The fantastic, however, is not the exclusive domain of the Native Americans.
 Chris, for one, actively seeks out fantastic experiences, and they also become part of the Cicely lifestyle for many of the other characters.
 Ed, for example, is hounded by a dwarf-like demon known as the Green Man (Phil Fondacaro) whenever he experiences self-doubt.
 Many of the town’s inhabitants are constantly dreaming, blurring fantasy and reality, and, at times, even experiencing one another’s dreamworlds, as in ‘Aurora Borealis’ (first season, eighth episode) and ‘Mr. Sandman’ (fifth season, twelfth episode).

 As with so much art, Northern Exposure captures the zeitgeist of its time.
 Its revisiting of themes that obsessed the modernists of the pre-WWII era is not coincidental.
 History has a tendency to both progress and echo.
 Artists are often part of the advance party, gauging the temperature, spotting trends.
-A couple of decades on from Northern Exposure and we have witnessed a period of financial boom and bust, the revival of extremist political ideologies, unpleasant rhetoric about nationalism and migration, land grabs and military muscle-flexing, dramatic and accelerated advancement in our communication technology, as well as in our governments’ monitoring of it.
+A couple of decades on from Northern Exposure and we have witnessed a period of financial boom and bust, the revival of extremist political ideologies, unpleasant rhetoric about nationalism and migration, land grabs and military muscle-flexing, and dramatic and accelerated advancement in our communication technology, as well as in our governments’ monitoring of it.

 One of the most fascinating things about Northern Exposure is its portrait of community.
 Cicely is a small town that celebrates diversity, that welcomes in, adapts to and absorbs outsiders – with key characters like Joel, Chris, Shelly Tambo (Cynthia Geary) and Mike Monroe (Anthony Edwards) among them.
 It is a community that functions both as macrocosm and microcosm in the shape of smaller groupings centred around the bar, grocery store, radio studio and medical practice.
 This is a collaborative, cooperative community, made up of interactive cells of people, with several individuals flowing freely between them, sharing ideas, inspiring others to action.